 - 10. Charleston Tattoo Company

-Best Tattoo Shops in Charleston SC (South Carolina)
+Best Tattoo Shops in Charleston, SC (South Carolina)

 1. Blu Gorilla

 They claim to be the first Tattoo shop in Charleston, SC.
 They are voted as Charleston’s Best by city paper readers for 12 years in a row.
 With a track record and accolades like that, you are in the right hands.
 Whether it is your first tattoo or your hundredth, they promise to make your experience smooth and give you the tattoo that you want.
 They do every kind of tattoo imaginable to you.
-Be it color or black and grey, micro or full back piece, a custom or a large selection of tattoo flash in the store.
+Be it color or black and grey, micro or full back piece, a custom or a large selection of flash tattoo in their store.
 They will help you create a tattoo for you that is no less than an art.
 They operate at three locations: